jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

      - src_stem: 'fooCSV'

      # The title the graph should have.
 LaTeX syntax is supported (uses
      # matplotlib after all).
-Optional.
+Optional for  all heatmaps except those created
+     # during imagizing.
      - title: 'My Title'

      # The type of interpolation to use.
 Defaults to 'nearest' if omitted.